percona/k8spxc-docs/docs/ReleaseNotes/Kubernetes-Operator-for-PXC-RN1.0.0.md

 ## Installation

-Installation is performed by following the documentation installation instructions for [Kubernetes :octicons-link-external-16:](https://www.percona.com/doc/kubernetes-operator-for-pxc/kubernetes.html) and [OpenShift :octicons-link-external-16:](https://www.percona.com/doc/kubernetes-operator-for-pxc/openshift.html).
+Installation is performed by following the documentation installation instructions for [Kubernetes](../kubernetes.md) and [OpenShift](../openshift.md).